-Vinca Growth & Care Guide
+Vinca Growth and Care Guide

-Shop Vinca Online - We Ship Premium Varieties to your Door!
+Shop Vinca Online!
+We Ship Premium Varieties to your Door.

-Introduction to Annual Vinca
+Introduction to Vinca

-Annual Vinca, or Catharanthus roseus, is a heat-loving flowering plant that originates from Madagascar and has become a garden favorite around the world due to its stunning flowers, tough constitution, and adaptable growing habits.
+Catharanthus roseus is a heat-loving flowering plant that originates from Madagascar and has become a garden favorite around the world due to its stunning flowers, tough constitution, and adaptable growing habits.
 Often mistakenly lumped together with perennial trailing vincas like Vinca minor and Vinca major, Annual Vinca is actually a completely different plant with a distinct look, behavior, and climate preference.
 Unlike the trailing perennial varieties that favor part sun to shade, Annual Vinca prefers full sun and upright growth, making it a standout in sunny garden spaces.

 While perennial vincas thrive in cooler, shaded environments and are mainly used as ground covers or trailers, Annual Vinca shines in hot, sunny spots where other flowers may struggle.
 Its tolerance for heat, humidity, and even poor soil conditions makes it a reliable performer in summer landscapes.
 Whether planted in containers, borders, or mass displays, Annual Vinca brings continuous color and cheerful structure to garden spaces that need a burst of life during the warmest months of the year.

-Every year, vinca, in both the trailing and the upright varieties, has a presence in my gardens.
+Every year, Vinca, in both the trailing and the upright varieties, has a presence in my gardens.
 Its heat tolerance and its non-stop bloom make it a winner for variety planting.
 I tend to pair it with opposite colored Coleus for show stopping combinations.
 It doesn’t matter which variety … I’ve never encountered a flowering Annual Vinca that failed me.

 Characteristics of Annual Vinca